oloapinivad/ECmean4/README.md

 ![ECmean4](docs/ecmean4_smallest.png)

+⚠️ This package is no longer mantained, and it has been renamed to **ecmean**.
+Please install it with `pip install ecmean`

 *A lightweight climate model evaluation tool*

 ECmean4 is a lightweight parallelized tool for evaluation of basic properties of Global Climate Models, such as global mean and climate model performance indices.